alifirhas/cmdk-revision/src/503-519/518-The-archangle-of-courage-is-tired.md

 "What's going on?"
 Imperius looked confused.

 Tyrael sighed and said "This is exactly what I want to say, our real enemy now is not the nephalem, but the demon!
 This bright soul stone has the time and space beacon set by the demon king Osiris.
-The moment I entered the high-level heaven, he grasped the location of the high-level heaven in the Book of Truth, and soon he would open the portal through this soul stone and lead the demon army into the high-level heaven..."
+The moment I entered the High Heaven, he grasped the location of the High Heaven in the Book of Truth, and soon he would open the portal through this soul stone and lead the demon army into the High Heaven..."

 "You Tyrael!"